OK, now you've completed preparing for the training session, greeted students as they arrived, and it's time to start training. What's next?

 Involve them: Give participants the opportunity to share information and points of view during the training program.

-- Soon: Recognize soon after the behavior.
+- Soon: Recognize as soon as possible after the behavior.

 - Spontaneous: No need to plan it, just do it!

-- Selection: One doesn't fit all.
-Let them choose tangible rewards.
+- Selection: Let them choose tangible rewards.

 - Significant: Should be important to the receiver.